devlemire/angular-1-afternoon/README.md

 <li class="friend" ng-repeat="friend in friends | filter:{ name: filters.name }">
 ```

 The tricky part here is adding a filter for `state` because `state` is a property on a nested object.
 Luckily Angular allows us to filter by nested properties as long as we provided the parent object.
-This would like:
+This would look like:

 ```html
 <li class="friend" ng-repeat="friend in friends | filter:{ name: filters.name, location: { state: filters.state } }">